 Of course the foundation of learning theory and animal behaviour is crucial to my practice and I love nothing more than building on my knowledge of this fascinating topic from behavioural researchers, other trainers and of course, the most impactful teachers of all, my own beloved pooches and those of my clients!

-But it has become compellingly obvious to me over this time that there are so many aspects of our pet’s internal and external environment that influence their behaviour, which I have sought to explore, understand and integrate into my professional dog training practice.
+But it has become obvious to me over this time that there are so many aspects of our dog’s internal and external environment that influence their behaviour, which I have sought to explore, understand and integrate into my professional training practice.
 This includes further studies I have undertaken in dog nutrition and wellness.

-This has resulted in a much more comprehensive approach to the way I seek to help clients with their dog’s behavioural issues, which can often be rooted in a number of factors going on in the dog’s world that a basic training program just can’t address adequately.
+This has resulted in a much more comprehensive approach to the way I seek to help clients with their dog’s behavioural issues, which can often be rooted in a number of factors going on in the dog’s world that a basic or narrowly focused training program just can’t address adequately.

 And so the Doggiedom wellness formula was born, guiding my holistic approach to advising clients to address their dog’s behavioural and broader wellness issues.